Cartel seat (monument): Recognition as cultural monuments

-From their heritage value, historic cartel buildings could be equated with historic headquarters of large companies or corporate groups.
+In terms of their heritage value, historic cartel buildings could be equated with historic headquarters of large companies or corporate groups.
 However, this has not been put into practice: A number of buildings around the world have been designated and protected as historical corporate headquarters, but not a single former cartel seat has been signposted as such.
 If historic cartel buildings are actually under heritage protection, they are listed for other reasons of remembrance.
 Conversely, stately buildings have been demolished in the past, without any regard to their historical importance as cartel seats.

 The cartel specialist Holm Arno Leonhardt pointed out in 2013 how important certain cartels had been for economic development in the 19th century, such as the sales organizations for coal and steel in the Rhine-Ruhr-area of Germany: The Rhenish-Westphalian Coal Syndicate and the German Stahlwerksverband.
 For this reason he pleaded for the distinct „regionalwirtschaftliche Organisationskunst" (= expertise for regional economic development) of the syndicate cartels to be an intangible cultural heritage and put under UNESCO world cultural heritage protection before being forgotten.
 Suitable places of remembrance in Germany were Düsseldorf (steel sales) and Essen (coal sales).
 Significant memorial plaques were to be set up at both locations.

 The reasons for the conspicuous reluctance of the historic preservation authorities and the established historians in relation to historical cartel buildings can be found in the taboo, which after the Second World War was installed by the general cartel ban.
 Cartels have been criminalized and positive statements about them belong to the 'inspeakable'.
 The initiative to consider cartel buildings as historically worth remembering came only from critical scientific positions or from civil society, for example from the association "Rhein-Neckar-Industriekultur eV", Mannheim, which dedicated an illustrated presentation to the local branch of the former Rhenish lignite syndicate.